 I saw a neat Halloween pumpkin decor that featured a spiderweb hanging from a side cut pumpkin.
 I wish I had written down where I saw it because it inspired this next Halloween pumpkin craft I created.
-This mini pumpkin luminary features a fall tree digital stamp set I also created that you can use as well.
-This project is relatively easy to make and requires very few supplies.
-If you don’t have items on the list below, read through the instructions before heading to the store, you might have something similar or another supply that would make a good replacement materials.
+This mini pumpkin luminary features a fall tree digital art set I also created that you can use to make your own project.
+This pumpkin craft project is relatively easy to make and requires very few supplies.
+If you don't have items on the list below, read through the instructions before heading to the store, you might have something similar or another supply that would make a good replacement materials.

 Here's how to make your own little pumpkin luminary: